Glareone/AZ-104-Microsoft-Azure-Administrator/README.md

 </details>

 <details>
 <summary>VNet Virtual network peering.
+Global Peering.
+Vnet Peering.
 Connect on-premise and Azure resources not exposing the traffic to the internet.
 VPN Gateway vs Vnet peernig</summary>

 Several business units have identified services in these virtual networks that need to communicate with each other.
 You need to enable this connectivity, but you don't want to expose these services to the internet.
 You also want to keep the integration as simple as possible.